 - Exporting for print and web.

 By the time you’re done with the 3-hour long course, you’ll be able to create a logo and pretty much anything you need.
+It’s a great way to learn about adobe Illustrator.
 The only limit is your own creativity, and that in itself comes with practice.
 There are many other free useful tutorials on the Envato tuts+ youtube channel to help you grow into a truly professional graphic designer.

 Like a good poster?
 This ones for you; another brilliant free course by Ellen Lupton on Skillshare.
 In this course, she takes you through a one-hour class exploring posters and how they work.
 The virtual journey takes you through the New York City’s Cooper Hewitt, Smithsonian Design Museum to take a look at modern poster graphic design.
 You’ll also get to design a film poster of your own!